HossainRafi/ReactTodoProject/README.md

 - Firebase

 <p>
 "What To-Do" is a basic react Todo application.
 It is a fully functional Todo application.
 User can add todo, can edit todo and also can delete todo from this application.
 I use Firebase for storing todo data.
+This application is fully responsive for every type of devices.
 </p>